Originally published October 12, 2004

 Other Area Attractions

 Our campground of choice for this baseball pilgrimage is the Cooperstown KOA, a quiet 100 site facility complete with pool, playground, recreation area, and camp store, located just twenty minutes north of town.
 The campground is in the heart of a rolling meadow, surrounded by farmland – a glorious scenic location away from the hectic pace of the city.
 Under new management this year, the Cooperstown KOA is spotless – pool and shower facilities are ample for the 100 site property, and the staff is delightful.
 Sites are no more than a two minute walk from the pool, most of the three-way hook-up sites are pull-through, and relatively level.
 Choose from wooded, partially wooded, or open areas.
-There are 27 full hook-up, 51 water and electric, one electric only, and 27 unserviced sites.
-Cooperstown KOA has six Kamping Kabins, which are ideal for your extended family.
+There are full hook-up sites, and Kamping Kabins, which are ideal for your extended family.

 While the campground is five miles from Richfield Springs, the nearest town, it is a pleasure to wake up in a peaceful environment, away from the constant rumble of the highway.
 For in-season rates (April 15 – October 15) for the Cooperstown KOA, please visit the website or call to make a reservation.
 Kamping Kabins are available.
 There is a discount on weekly rates when booked and paid in advance.
 Ask about special tour group discounts and special off-season arrangements.